 I turn to my son-in-law who is standing with his mouth wide open and the snow covering his head and my daughter stumbles through the open door with her hands pressed to her tear streaked face and I feel the ice crack as I smile.
 “When do we leave?”

 Posted on June 28, 2014, in Breaking News, My Writing, Speculative Fiction, Steel Chronicles and tagged conquering depression, Depression, despair, helpless, Hope, hope again, hopelessness.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Awake My Soul!.